mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 **-**
   The test is not applicable to this object.

-Several of the tests may be skipped with a --skip-% option.
+Several of the tests may be skipped with a ``--skip-xxx`` option.
 For example, the user can skip the object compare step if there are known missing objects among the databases by using the :option:`--skip-object-compare` option, skip the definition comparison if there are known differences in the definitions by